Rupert Murdoch: Children

+In the arts and media

+Film and television

 In 1999, the Ted Turner-owned TBS channel aired an original sitcom, The Chimp Channel.
 This featured an all-simian cast and the role of an Australian TV veteran named Harry Waller.
 The character is described as "a self-made gazillionaire with business interests in all sorts of fields.
 He owns newspapers, hotel chains, sports franchises and genetic technologies, as well as everyone's favourite cable TV channel, The Chimp Channel".
 Waller is thought to be a parody of Murdoch, a long-time rival of Turner.

 In 2004, the movie Outfoxed: Rupert Murdoch's War on Journalism included many interviews accusing Fox News of pressuring reporters to report only one side of news stories, in order to influence viewers' political opinions.

-In 2012, the satirical show Hacks, broadcast on the UK's Channel 4, made obvious comparisons with Murdoch using the fictional character "Stanhope Feast", portrayed by Michael Kitchen, as well as other central figures in the phone hacking scandal.
+In 2012, the satirical telemovie Hacks broadcast on the UK's Channel 4, made obvious comparisons with Murdoch using the fictional character "Stanhope Feast", portrayed by Michael Kitchen, as well as other central figures in the phone hacking scandal.

 The 2013 film Anchorman 2: The Legend Continues features an Australian character inspired by Rupert Murdoch who owns a cable news television channel.